Navigation

 Courage on the Streets: 5 Rescued, 3 Reunited with Families in Kathmandu

-Manavsewa Ashram’s recent humanitarian efforts in Kathmandu have successfully rescued five individuals and reunited three more with their families, part of a broader campaign to make Nepal a "street-dependent human-free" nation by 2082 B.S.
-(2026 AD).
-On Tuesday, the team rescued three men and two women, providing them with immediate shelter, while also facilitating the return of three recovered individuals to their homes.
+On Tuesday, the Ashram team rescued three men and two women, providing immediate shelter, care, and dignity, while facilitating the safe return of three recovered individuals to their homes.

 Key Rescue and Support Highlights